jgperrin/net.jgp.books.spark.ch13/README.md

 spark-submit --class net.jgp.books.spark.ch13.lab100_json_shipment.JsonShipmentDisplayScalaApp target/scala-2.12/SparkInAction2-Chapter13-assembly-1.0.0.jar
 ```

+## Notes
+ 1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
+ 2. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
-Join the book's community on [Facebook](https://www.facebook.com/SparkWithJava/) or in [Manning's community site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).
+Join the book's community on [Facebook](https://facebook.com/sparkinaction/) or in [Manning's live site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).

 [1]: https://data.cityofnewyork.us